 Given the crumbling of traditional fences between environments and IT systems under combined markets and technological waves, the integration of business, engineering, and operational processes is to become a necessary condition for market analysis and reactivity to changes in business environment.

-Hence the benefits of combining bottom-up and top-down perspectives, the former focused on business and engineering processes, the latter business models and organization.
+Hence the benefits of combining bottom-up and top-down perspectives, the former focused on business and engineering processes, the latter on business models and organization.

 Enterprise architects could then focus on the mapping of business functions to services, the alignment of quality of services with architecture capabilities, and the flows of information across the organization.